akuafo/ai-anki/README.md

 Request to the OpenAI chat completion API to generate sentence variations

-Request to the OpenAI text to speech API to generate mp3 files
+Request to the Microsoft Azure SDK to generate audio files

-Write the sentences and mp3 file links to an HTML file
+Write the sentences and audio file links to an HTML file

 **Some technical notes**